CLDMV/.github/examples/README.md

 # Examples 📋

-This folder contains example configurations for using the CLDMV org-level workflows.
+This folder contains example configurations for using the CLDMV org-level workflows with the streamlined orchestrator architecture.

 ## Individual Repository Workflows